 Matthew earned his J.D. and Certificates in Entertainment and Business Law from the University of Southern California Gould School of Law.
 He served on the Executive Board of the Southern California Law Review as an Executive Senior Editor.
 Matthew earned his Bachelor of Arts at Cornell University, where he served as an Arts & Entertainment Columnist for the Cornell Daily Sun.

 In addition to his litigation practice, Matthew writes often about the law and has been quoted in online publications such as The Fashion Law.
 His recent publications include: Procedural Analysis of Responses to a Complaint (LA Lawyer, June 2017); SLAPP Update (California Lawyer, April 2017); and Does Anti-SLAPP Law Apply to Legal Malpractice Claims?
 (Law360, February 13, 2017).

-He is admitted to practice in California.
+He is admitted to practice in California and New York.
 You can follow him on Twitter at @mattsametesq.

 University of Southern California Gould School of Law (JD, 2016)